amytrost/MC2022-Rsupport/README.md

 # MC2022-Rsupport
-Resources to support MC students with R programming, fall 2022
+Resources to support MC students with R programming, Fall 2022

 This repository includes:
   - 2022 R Session.pdf: slides from the "Introduction to R" course